Water for Life and water conservation

 Who make-up the seven major water using sectors in Alberta?

-The Alberta Water Council members include representatives from seven major water using sectors.
-These sectors have committed to developing CEP Plans by March 2012:
+The Alberta Water Council members include representatives from seven major water using sectors: